 - Permits applied for or finalized permits

-- Information on pool systems, Solar Panels, Water softeners
+- Information on pool systems, Solar Panels, and Water softeners

 - Any existing surveys

-By following these 4 steps, this will help you with getting your home ready for sale in North Park, South Park, and any neighborhood in San Diego.
+By following these 4 steps, you can get your home ready for sale in North Park, South Park, or any neighborhood in San Diego.
 If you have any questions, contact our knowledgeable Real Estate Team.
-We are here to help you through the process and to make it as stress-free as possible for you.
+We are here to help you through the process and make it as stress-free as possible.

-If after reading all of these ideas you think your home would need way too much work and you would prefer to sell it “as-is”, don’t. worry; we can do this as well.
+If, after reading all of these ideas, you think your home would need way too much work, and you would prefer to sell it “as-is”, don’t. worry; we can do this as well.
 Our team has sold many houses in North Park, South Park, and many other parts of San Diego in “as-is” condition.
-We will go through the process with you of how this works.
-We want to make sure that you feel comfortable with what you decide on how to sell your house.
+We will go through the process with you on how this works.
+We want to make sure you feel comfortable with whatever you decide about how to sell your house.